Toglefritz/flutter_splendid_ble/README.md

 ## Installation

-Add the following line to your `pubspec.yaml`:
+First, add the following line to your `pubspec.yaml`:

 ```yaml
 dependencies: